 - Need for antihypertensive treatment

 - Smoking status

-The actual calculation for 10-year ASCVD is quite cumbersome (involving a multitude of linear regression models), which is exactly the reason why we have released online, Android, and iPhone-based tools to help clinicians quickly and accurately assess the Pooled Cohort Equations 10-year ASCVD risk.
+The actual calculation for 10-year ASCVD is quite cumbersome (involving a multitude of linear regression models), which is exactly the reason why we have released an online-based tool to help clinicians quickly and accurately assess the Pooled Cohort Equations 10-year ASCVD risk.

 What defines ASCVD, and how is this different than the Framingham risk?

 ASCVD (atherosclerotic cardiovascular disease) is defined as a nonfatal myocardial infarction, coronary heart disease death, or ischemic stroke.
 The traditional Framingham risk (as recommended by the NCEP ATP III cholesterol guidelines from 2002) only includes myocardial infarction.
 Unlike Framingham, the new Pooled Cohort Equations takes into account sex and race-specific modeling, which is purported to improve accuracy in African American patients.

 Upon publication of the guidelines, the ACC/AHA did provide a link to an online version of the Pooled Cohort Equations.
 Disappointingly, this calculator was an Excel-based document that required downloading the file onto a computer that supported Excel’s formulas (ie, not most mobile devices by default).
 This cumbersome, clunky, and short-sighted approach was unfortunate and highlighted the need for a ClinCalc.com-based solution.

 The new guidelines were sorely needed given the outdated, controversial NCEP ATP III document from 2002.
 I’m extremely happy to see the demise of the LDL goal, which was never evidence-based, but there is significant controversy regarding the most appropriate cut-point for ASCVD risk.
 As with most things in medicine, the risk of ASCVD is a continuous gray gradient, not a black-and-white dichotomous decision.